gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

   use_xff_header: true
 ```

-Note that this setting is NOT mutually exclusive with the `proxy_protocal` setting.
+Note that this setting is NOT mutually exclusive with the `proxy_protocol` setting.
 For example, in a separate-port
 setup, web APIs including the ALPN connection upgrade endpoint (e.g. called by `tsh proxy db`) can take client source
 IPs from the XFF headers set by a layer 7 load balancer, whereas SSH, reverse tunnels and separate DB ports can take
 client source IPs from the PROXY headers set by a layer 4 load balancer.